Candle Pass & Little Easter

 (You can download this free table setting activity here.
 If you laminate it and use Velcro dots, your child can match the table setting over and over again.
 Or simply cut out the pieces and ask the child to practice placing the items in the correct places!)

-At the end of our meal, before dessert (which is usually either a fruit crisp or a bowl of ice cream), we say our nighttime prayer which includes prayer intentions.
+At the end of our meal, before dessert (which is usually either a fruit crisp or a bowl of ice cream), we say our nighttime prayer, which includes prayer intentions.
 My children love using a candle snuffer to put out the flames with each intention they share (I put out five or six votives on a small tray).
 The kids like to watch their intentions rise to Heaven!

 Popular Posts